netdata/blog/blog/2022-11-30-netdata-version-1.37.md

 ### New and improved system service integration <a id="v1370-system-service"></a>

 We have completely rewritten the part of the installer responsible for setting up Netdata as a system service.
-This includes a number of major improvements over the old code:
+This includes a number of major improvements over the old code, including the following:

 - Instead of deciding which type of system service to install based on the distribution name and release, we now actively detect which service manager is in use and use that.
 This provides significantly better behavior on non-systemd systems, many of which were not actually getting the correct service type installed.
 - On FreeBSD systems, we now correctly install the rc.d script for Netdata to `/usr/local/etc/rc.d` instead of `/etc/rc.d`.